ericslevenson/Photosieving-Automated-Tools/README.md

 ### Data:

-#### test_images.zip:
-Contains the images utilized to compare grain-size distributions produced by manually labeling, SediNet models, and PebbleCounts
+- **test_images.zip:** Contains the images utilized to compare grain-size distributions produced by manually labeling, SediNet models, and PebbleCounts.
-SediNet models contain the stock, gravel1, and gravel2 models.
+- **modelcompare.csv:**

 Photosieving techniques for measuring sediment grain sizes from images presents the opportunity to observe the spatial patterns in grain size distributions with such expansive coverage that local and bar scale patterns can be examined across entire river segments.
 The objective here is to use nadir images of gravel bars collected in the field (in this case from a UAV) and create grain size distributions that are attached to their point location within the river system.
 The challenge of surveying and georeferencing camera locations is addressed elsewhere through work on direct georeferencing of camera locations using Structure from Motion in Agisoft Metashape (See Carbonneau and Dietrich).
 The sfm_to_pebblecounts.py script builds on that work by addressing the central challenge of efficiently processing the combination of the outputs of the SfM process and the original images in preparation for photosieving.
 PebbleCounts, produced by Ben Purinton, is chosen as a photosieving technique due to its applicability to the coarse grain sizes of the study site on Oregon's Sandy River.
 The GSD.py script calculates grain size percentiles and attaches them to their locational information, which can easily be imported into a GIS.
 Details for the specific tasks of each of these scripts are included below.